 There actually are LOADS of differences, ranging from the concentrations of active ingredients such as proteins and keratin, to the chemical load each brand carries.
 Professional shampoos used in salons have a pH between 4.5 and 6.5, which is less damaging to the scalp and hair follicle.
-Of course here at Eluxe we prefer organic shampoos that don’t contain harmful ingredients.
-Some of the best we’ve found?
-Luxsit, Stop the Water While Using Me, Rahua and Dr Organics.
+Of course it’s best to use organic shampoos that don’t contain harmful ingredients.

 2. Is there a shampoo that will help my hair to grow faster?